The SCS Student Employment Process

 - Application Processing

 When SCS receives an application, we verify its completeness.
-If positions are available, we screen the applicants and invite those best qualified to an interview.
+If positions are available, we screen the applicants and invite those best qualified to interview.

 - Interview Prep